See more remote resources for connecting from home.

 Assessments: If you need to collect written assignments, use the assignments tool in Canvas to create a place for students to submit their work.
 Make sure that you indicate the assignment will be submitted online, and choose the “file upload” option for the submission type.

-Exams: If you need to administer a high-stakes exam, use the Quiz tool in Canvas and consider shuffling the answer options, using a strict time limit, hiding student quiz responses, and using question groups.
+Exams: If you need to administer a high-stakes exam online, use a Quiz tool in Canvas and consider shuffling the answer options, using a strict time limit, hiding student quiz responses, and using question groups.

-- Consider providing extra time on quizzes and exams to students who ask for accommodations in using technology.
-See instructions for granting extra time to assessments in Canvas.
+Consider providing extra time on quizzes and exams to students who ask for accommodations in using technology.
+See instructions for granting extra time to a classic quiz in Canvas.
+Here are instructions for adding accommodations for students in New Quizzes.